Genres Of Music | Defining Different Types Of Genres

 Understanding music genres | How many different genres of music are there?

-There are literally thousands of different genres.
+There are literally thousands of different genres of music.
 Music in the modern age is incredibly diverse and every genre borrows something from another, then evolves.
-Take heavy-metal for instance.
+Take heavy metal for instance.
 Within it, there are tons of offshoots; power metal, nu-metal, folk metal, death metal, thrash metal, Christian metal, glam metal – to name a few.

 - What is ‘musical style’?